Label Information Base

 Label Information Base (LIB) is the software table maintained by IP/MPLS capable routers to store the details of port and the corresponding MPLS router label to be popped/pushed on incoming/outgoing MPLS packets.

 Entries are populated from label-distribution protocols.

+LDP is a protocol that automatically generates and exchanges labels between routers.
+Each router will locally generate labels for its prefixes and will then advertise the label values to its neighbors.
+It's a standard, based on Cisco's proprietary TDP (Tag Distribution Protocol).
+Nowadays almost everyone uses LDP instead of TDP.

+LDP first establishes a neighbor adjacency before it exchanges label information.
+It works a bit differently than most protocols though.
 LIB functions in the control plane of router's MPLS layer.
 It is used by the label distribution protocol for mapping the next hop labels.